Don’t let your guard down this New Year’s Eve!

 The Inn on Main Street Bed & Breakfast Photo Credit: BedandBreakfast.com

 The Inn on Main Street Bed and Breakfast, located in Weaverville, North Carolina, is indeed very spirited on New Year’s Eve!
-Although the innkeepers of this historic bed and breakfast will not admit is haunted, there is no denying from tales that come back from guests or staff that have worked there verify its spectral activity.
+Although the innkeepers of this historic bed and breakfast will not admit it's haunted, there's no denying the tales told by guests or staff verifying the house's spectral activity.
 Phantoms lurk in its spaces, and mysteriously, they have a special preference for making an appearance on New Year’s Eve.

 Strangely, on New Year's Eve, guests frequently hear pictures fall off the wall multiple times, never finding physical evidence of them actually falling.
 Is this a residual haunting or just too much celebratory champagne?
 In addition, many also hear the back door open and then close.
 Yet, again, no mortal is ever discovered entering the building.

 The house was built 100 years ago by a doctor.
 The innkeepers know of at least one person has died in the house.
 A bloodstain remains under the tiles in a bathroom that was once part of his operating room and lab.
-The stain was never able to be removed, even with sanding, resorting to being hidden with tile.
-Could any of these haunts have a relevance to the celebrities of an upcoming New Year?
+The stain was never able to be removed, even with sanding, resorting to it being hidden with tile.
+Could any of these haunts have a relevance to the celebrations of a New Year?

 4. Man in the Yellow Raincoat

 The Haunted Agora Theatre and Ballroom, in Cleveland Ohio, has its own New Year’s creepy story.